British Museum: Americas

-Department of Coins and Medals
+Department of Money and Medals

 The British Museum is home to one of the world's finest numismatic collections, comprising about a million objects, including coins, medals, tokens and paper money.
 The collection spans the entire history of coinage from its origins in the 7th century BC to the present day and is representative of both the East and West.
 The Department of Coins and Medals was created in 1861 and celebrated its 150th anniversary in 2011.

 Department of Conservation and Scientific Research

 This department was founded in 1920.
 Conservation has six specialist areas: ceramics & glass; metals; organic material (including textiles); stone, wall paintings and mosaics; Eastern pictorial art and Western pictorial art.
 The science department has and continues to develop techniques to date artefacts, analyse and identify the materials used in their manufacture, to identify the place an artefact originated and the techniques used in their creation.
 The department also publishes its findings and discoveries.